AugmentedWeb/UserGUI/README.md

 ## Get started

-I'm glad you're interested in using UserGui, welcome!
+I'm glad you're interested in using UserGUI, welcome!
 To get started, please take a look at the [documentation](documentation.md).